michaeljclark/rv8/doc/src/mmio.md

 - Bits 55:48 bits of `tohost` and `fromhost` host is the command

-To post a single character to the console, write to `tohost` with the cdevice 1 and the command 1 and the character in the low order bits:
+To post a single character to the console, write to `tohost` with the device 1 and the command 1 and the character in the low order bits:

 ```
 tohost <- ((uint64_t)1 << 56) | ((uint64_t)0 << 48) | ch /* putchar */